About

 NAADSN’s network structure is a series of relationships – of nodes and ties extending from coast to coast to coast within Canada, while also reaching outside to security partners in the United States and Europe.

-Our established network connects through the NAADSN Lead, Dr. P. Whitney Lackenbauer and the Network Administrator, Nicholas Glesby at a main hub (Trent University) and NAADSN Co-Leads at three coordinating hubs (Dr. Will Greaves, University of Victoria, Dr. Andrea Charron, University of Manitoba, and Dr. Stéphane Roussel, École nationale d’administration publique), as well as through a Co-Lead/ Indigenous advisor, Bridget Larocque, based in Yellowknife.
+Our established network connects through the NAADSN Lead, Dr. P. Whitney Lackenbauer and the Network Administrator, Nicholas Glesby at a main hub (Trent University) and NAADSN Co-Leads at four coordinating hubs (Dr. Andrea Charron at University of Manitoba, Dr. Peter Kikkert at St. Francis Xavier University, Dr. Suzanne Lalonde at University of Montreal, and Dr. Kari Roberts at Mount Royal University.

 Our Network Team is comprised of a core group of Network Coordinators, Fellows, Postdoctoral Fellows, and Research Fellows (students).
 Researchers work in multi-/inter-disciplinary research clusters organized across three scales (circumpolar and international, North America, and Canada) and around specific topic areas.
 We have developed an agile network structure so that our team responds efficiently to emerging issues and presents relevant and timely advice to the Defence Team.